Seven Tips for Successful Virtual Instructor-Led Training

 - Partner-up.
 You may design a beautiful VILT, but if you don’t have a buddy, you’re stuck handling issues for your learners such as logging on, getting the screen to show, and other technical issues in full view of your audience.
 Dealing with these issues can take you off task and impact your timing.
 Do a few dry runs with your partner to determine who handles each topic, who sets up the polls, who determines the breakout groups, etc.

 - Get visual.
 Facilitating a VILT means you need to be on-screen — at least some of the time.
 This personalizes the experience for your learners.
 In addition, using interesting colors, a theme, and images will keep the “elephant brain” from wandering.

 - Keep it moving.
 To keep learners focused, use the 90-second rule: make something happen on the screen every 90 seconds, even if it’s just circling a key word.
 Also, since learners need to take action and make associations to content, plan on ways for them to type a chat response, respond to a poll, or even go on camera to answer a question.

 - Make it solid.
 Support your VILT with a solid framework of achievable objectives, instructional strategies that include relevant activities with thoughtful engagement strategies.
 Last, figure out a way to determine if the objectives were met — bake in one last poll, send a survey out afterwards, or take on a larger return-on-investment approach to evaluate your VILT.

 For more information on getting starting with VILT, check out the resources on the Association for Talent Development website.
 You’ll find, articles, books, courses and more to help produce engaging experiences.
-You also can watch a recorded version of ILG’s latest webinar on VILT, “No More Dry Toast!
-Butter Up Your Virtual Instructor-Led Training,” to see how I applied some of my tips.
+You also can watch a recorded version of ILG’s webinar on VILT, “No More Dry Toast!
+Butter Up Your Virtual Instructor-Led Training,” to see how these tips were applied.
 Good luck!